Subscribe to stay updated

 18. Copy Printed Inside The Box

-When your customer opens their box, it should be a memorable experience.
-One of the ways to increase the attractiveness of your packaging is printing a little something inside the box.
+One of the ways is printing a little something inside the box.
 Provoke your customer and create an intriguing mystery around your product.
 Let the customer discover the product, with your design leading the path!
-Contact us If you need custom inside printing.
+Or print a text that will tell them how special they are.

 19. Include A DIY Element

 Who said that you need to do all by yourself?

 Christmas is all about personalisation.
 Encourage the recipient of your box to add something special to the box.
 Send them a Christmas tree branch or a tiny pouch with stickers and leave the rest to your customer’s creativity.

 Tip: Encourage your customers to share the results of their DIY work on social media!

 Christmas is all about unwrapping and unpacking luxurious gift boxes and fancy presents.
 Even when you're all about eco-friendliness, you can still make that thrilling unboxing moment last longer.

 Create a packaging set with your branding.
 Here are just some ideas: